-Janine Suzanne Allis

-Janine was appointed a Director of the Company on 9 June 2016.

-Janine is the Founder and Executive Director of Retail Zoo which currently owns the three brands Boost Juice, Salsa's Fresh Mex Grill and Cibo.
+Director Experience Responsibilities Directors' Share Interests He is currently CEO and director of New Zealand merino wool clothing company Icebreaker and a director of Antarctica New Zealand.
+Janine Suzanne Allis Janine was appointed a Director of the Company on 9 June 2016.
+Janine is the Founder and Executive Director of Retail Zoo which currently owns three brands - Boost Juice, Salsa's Fresh Mex Grill and Cibo.
 The Retail Zoo network has over 500 stores in 13 countries.

-Janine's strong retail experience was obtained by creating Boost Juice Bars and turning it into an iconic Australian brand with over 95% awareness rate in the Australian market.
-Drive and passion has translated into over \$2 billion in global sales from inception and has earned Janine many accolades, including Telstra Businesswoman of the Year, Amex Franchisor of the Year and ARA Retailer of the Year.
-She was inducted into the Australian Business Women Hall of Fame as well as BRW listing Janine in the top 15 people who have changed the way we do business in the last 20 years.
+Non-Executive and Independent Director Nil Janine's strong retail experience was obtained by creating Boost Juice Bars and turning it into an iconic Australian brand with over 95% awareness rate in the Australian market.
+Drive and passion has translated into over \$2 billion in global sales form inception and has earned Janine many accolades, including Telstra Businesswoman of the Year, Amex Franchisor of the Year and ARA Retailer of the Year, she was inducted into the Australian Business Women Hall of Fame as well as BRW listing Janine in the top 15 people who have changed the way we do business in the last 20 years.
 Janine now shares her knowledge with others, including through her role as a 'Shark', investor and mentor on Channel Ten's Shark Tank.
+Michael Robin Parsell Mike was appointed a Director of the Company upon incorporation on 24 February 2016.
+Mike resigned as Director of the Company on 9 June 2016.
+Former Chief Executive Officer of the Michael Hill Group 6,789,264 Ordinary Shares 6,000,000 Options Mike resigned from his position as Chief Executive Officer of the Michael Hill Group on 8 August 2016.